 These skills can be harnessed to great effect regarding teaching web safety by encouraging your child to become not just a digital content consumer, but also a content creator.
 For instance, helping your child create their own videos and animations can be an ideal way for them to learn about the “behind the scenes” realities of their favorite digital channels, the hidden processes their favored producers use to create content.

 And ultimately that’s going to increase your child’s digital literacy, better equipping them to differentiate fact from fiction when consuming online content and thus making it less likely that they will fall prey to deceptive or nefarious materials.
 After all, there is perhaps no better way to master a medium than by actively engaging with it, no better way to learn than by doing.

 One of the scariest things about allowing your children to engage the internet is how easily the virtual door to your home and child may be opened to predators and others with evil intent.
 But it is possible to guard the gate to your little one while still giving them the freedom to take advantage of all the opportunities that the great World Wide Web provides.

 In addition to educational gaming and digital content creation, children should also learn about internet safety through the policies that parents impose regarding technology use.
-The prioritization of safety at all times and in all contexts must inform every encounter with the child’s tech.
+The prioritization of internet safety at all times and in all contexts must inform every encounter with the child’s tech.

 This must involve the effective use of firewalls and passwords, the rejection of suspicious apps and downloads, and the avoidance of insecure websites.
 Above all, this should include an approach to internet technology that sees every device and all the content on it not as private, but as the province of both the child and their parents.